By: Team W16-3 Since: Sep 2018 Licence: MIT

 3.4.1.
 Current implementation

-The display of each doctor’s current availability is facilitated by PersonProfilePage
+The display of each doctor’s current availability is facilitated by PersonProfilePage, Doctor, AppointmentManager.

 Given below is an example usage scenario of how the information is generated and propagated to be displayed in the